3liz/lizmap-documentation/source/install/upgrade.rst

 Get the Lizmap archive by downloading an archive on the `release <https://github.com/3liz/lizmap-web-client/releases>`_ page.

-You should :
+You should then :

 - replace the ``lib/`` directory by the new ``lib/`` directory
 - replace files into ``lizmap/`` directory by the new ``lizmap/`` files
-- If the replacement has erased some files that you've been done any backup, restore them with ``lizmap/install/restore.sh /tmp``
+- If the replacement has erased some files that you haven't done any backup before, restore them with ``lizmap/install/restore.sh /tmp``

 Launch the installer